SHARE Sessions

 Format | 1-hour didactic lecture and 25min networking dialogue session |

 Introduction | The journey of critically ill patients does not end with ICU discharge; rather, it marks the beginning of a complex recovery process requiring specialised care and coordinated interventions.
 This session brings together experts in critical care physiotherapy to explore key strategies for optimising patient outcomes across the continuum of care.
+The three-part series will cover:

 The session will conclude with a 25-minute dialogue session, providing a platform for networking, idea exchange, and potential collaboration among clinicians and researchers committed to advancing post-ICU care.
 Join us for this insightful discussion on reshaping the rehabilitation pathway and optimising long-term outcomes for ICU survivors. |

-Target Participants | Allied Health Professions, Nurses, Non-ICU staff and Physicians are equally welcomed |
+Target Participants | Allied Health Professions, Nurses, Non-ICU staff and Physicians |

 Participants Number | 40 – 50 |

-Co-Chairperson | Ms Audrey Lee, A/Prof Kimberley Haines, Ms Tan Chun Ju, |
+Co-Chairperson | Ms Audrey Lee, A/Prof Kimberley Haines, Ms Tan Chun Ju |

 Faculty | Ms Audrey Lee, A/Prof Geoffrey Sithamparapillai Samuel, A/Prof Kimberley Haines |